Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Eliashberg Theory

 \section{Eliashberg Theory}

-After adding on-iron-site Coulomb repulsion and magnetic frustration from super-exchange via the selenium atoms to the electron hopping Hamiltonian (\ref{hop}), the author and Melendrez recently showed that the hSDW state, with opposing N\'eel antiferromagnet order over the square lattice of iron atoms per $d\pm$ orbital, is stable within the mean-field approximation at perfect nesting\cite{jpr_rm_18}.
+After adding on-iron-site Coulomb repulsion (\ref{U}) and magnetic frustration from super-exchange via the selenium atoms (\ref{sprx}) to the electron hopping Hamiltonian (\ref{hop}), the author and Melendrez recently showed that the hSDW state, with opposing N\'eel antiferromagnet order over the square lattice of iron atoms per $d\pm$ orbital, is stable within the mean-field approximation at perfect nesting\cite{jpr_rm_18}.
 (See Fig. \ref{FS0}.)
 And after developing an Eliashberg theory in the particle-hole channel, these authors then showed that coupling to hidden spin fluctuations, (\ref{D}) and (\ref{w_b}), shifts the two electronic bands by an equal and opposite energy, leading to electron/hole Fermi surface pockets at the corner of the folded (two-iron) Brillouin zone.
 They also notably found that the spectral weight, $1/Z$ , tends to zero at the new Fermi surface pockets.

-Berg, Metlitski and Sachdev have performed determinant quantum Monte Carlo (DQMC) simulations on a similar model\cite{BMS_12} that includes weak nesting of Fermi surfaces by the N\'eel wavevector ${\bm Q}_{\rm AF}$ and coupling to hidden spin fluctuations that are a superposition of those with isospin quantum numbers $I_3 = +1$ and $-1$.
-(See Tables \ref{isospin} and \ref{hsw}.)
-They find a quantum-critical phase transition at low temperature between a hSDW and an $D$-wave superconductor, with Cooper pairs on nominal $x$ versus $y$ orbitals that alternate in sign between them.
-Below, we will show that a similar quantum-critical phase transition exists upon electron doping of the hSDW state considered here, with isospin quantum number $I_3 = 0$ instead.
+Berg, Metlitski and Sachdev have performed determinant quantum Monte Carlo (DQMC) simulations on a similar model\cite{BMS_12} that includes weak nesting of Fermi surfaces by the N\'eel wavevector ${\bm Q}_{\rm AF}$ and coupling to hidden spin fluctuations with isospin quantum number $I^{(2)} = 0$.
+(See Table \ref{hsw} and Fig. \ref{sdw_hsdw_states}d.)
+They find a quantum-critical phase transition at low temperature between a hSDW and a $D$-wave superconductor, with Cooper pairs on nominal $x$ versus $y$ orbitals that alternate in sign between them.
+Below, we will show that a similar quantum-critical phase transition exists upon electron doping of the hSDW state considered here, with isospin quantum number $I^{(3)} = 0$ instead.
 In particular, an Eliashberg theory in the conventional particle-particle channel\cite{eliashberg_60,eliashberg_61,schrieffer_64,scalapino_69} will be revealed for electron-doped states that exhibit only short-range hSDW order.
 It predicts Cooper pairs that show $S$-wave symmetry, however.